Our youth teams in Suffolk work with young people up to their 25th Birthday

 We begin by doing a full and comprehensive assessment to help you determine your treatment goals.
 Once we have done this, we can:

 - Provide treatment to suit your individual needs

 - Look at triggers, learn new ways to cope and work out what you want from working with us

 - Signposting and support to access other services

-For young people who use drugs or alcohol and are affected by someone else’s use as well, we work in partnership with Suffolk Family Carers to offer a joint care package to address both issues and offer ongoing support.
+For young people who use drugs or alcohol and are affected by someone else’s use as well, we work in partnership with Suffolk young carers to offer a joint care package to address both issues and offer ongoing support.